Azure/prometheus-collector/internal/docs/1PChartToAddonMigration.md

     Note this step is necessary, in the sense, that if you create AMW using Azure portal, internal only features like ICM integration will not work.

-## step 2 : Enable metrics addon in your AKS cluster using external [documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-enable?tabs=azure-portal)
+## step 2 : Delete Prometheus-collecotr HELM chart and enable metrics addon in your AKS cluster.
+See external [documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-enable?tabs=azure-portal) for enabling addon in your cluster.

     You can enable thrugh CLI/UX/ARM as specified in the above documentation link.

 ## step 3 : Tune collection settings (optional, as needed)

     Prometheus collector chart by default scrapes more targets and hence collects more Prometheus metrics from AKS clusters.
 Add-on collects a subset of metrics that are being collected by Helm chart based deployment.
-If you want to enable other targets for addon , please follow the steps [here](../../GeneratedMonitoringArtifacts/non-default/README.md).
+If you want to enable other targets for addon , please follow the steps [here](https://github.com/Azure/prometheus-collector/blob/vishwa/1paddon/GeneratedMonitoringArtifacts/non-default/README.md).

 # FAQs